collective/gatsby-source-plone/docs/tutorial/3_page_creation.md

 `;
 ```

-Site is a fragment defined in the `Folder` component to display the children of the Plone Site (root or baseUrl):
+Site is a fragment defined in the `Folder` component to display items in the Plone Site (root or baseUrl):

 ```graphql
 fragment Site on PloneSite {